-Architecture is a demanding and satisfying field -- a wonderful way to spend a creative lifetime that contributes to people's lives in real ways, a way to join and participate in a sacred trust.
+Architecture is a demanding and satisfying field -- a wonderful way to spend a creative lifetime that contributes to people's lives in real ways.
 To become an architect, you must: